top of page

 Practical Mindfulness-Based Interventions

 There are many ways schools can introduce mindfulness into the classroom.
-Some of the most effective include:
+Some of the most effective methods include:

 The Science Behind Mindfulness